pixiiidust/semantic-ising/README.md

 # Semantic Ising Simulator (Alpha Ver.)

 A multilingual semantic Ising model simulator that:
-1. Explores how semantically identical words across languages potentially converge in their embedding space (under Ising dynamics).
+1. Explores how semantically identical words across languages map across their embedding space (under Ising dynamics).
 2. Visualizes multilingual alignments to reveal latent structure as the system approaches a critical threshold.
+3. Captures tipping points at critical temperature which may potentially indicate emergence of a universal concept space.

 ---